ChoiIseungil/CS454Project/README.md

         evaluator.reset(argnum, max_value, condition_range, error_rate, correction_range)

   There are 5 arguments to control error conditions.
-You can see detail explanation in [code](https://github.com/ChoiIseungil/CS454Project/blob/main/tester.py#L19).
+You can see the detail explanation in [code](https://github.com/ChoiIseungil/CS454Project/blob/main/tester.py#L19).

 3. Run experiment